erikweis/streamlit-force-graph-simulator/readme.md

 # streamlit-force-graph-simulator

 Useful for animating dynamic networks using d3 force-directed graph from a purely python interface.
-Streamlit handles the interace between python and javascript automatically, and apps can be deployed automatically with a very simple structure.
+Streamlit handles the interace between python and javascript automatically, and apps can be deployed automatically with a very little boilerplate.

 # installation